carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 # Learning to Speak Twitter

 If you've never used Twitter before, the language used, in addition to being NSFW, can be totally cryptic.
-Beyong "atting people" and "hashtags", the users themselves have created Twitter-wide standards, and Twitter is also filled with subcommunities who use their own lingo.
+Beyond "@ing people" and "hashtags", the users themselves have created Twitter-wide standards, and Twitter is also filled with subcommunities who use their own lingo.